femaleistp/BrittanyHancock_AssignmentMangementSystem/BugReports.md

 ---

-### BUG-2025-356: Assignment Constructor Does Not Reject Invalid Enum Cast
+### BUG-2025-356: Assignment Constructor Does Not Reject Invalid Priority or Blank Description
 **Reported by:** Developer (Brittany)
 **Date:** 2025-06-11